1. Introduction

 We use your personal data to deliver, support, and improve our educational services.
 Specifically, the key uses of your data are outlined below.
 For each category, we list the purpose, the legal basis for processing (under applicable laws), compliance measures, and your rights regarding that use.

-- 4.1 Learning Personalisation
+4.1 Learning Personalisation

 Purpose: We use your personal data (such as your learning activity and performance data) to enhance and personalise your learning experience.
 This includes adjusting content recommendations, providing tailored feedback or hints, and adapting the pacing or difficulty of material based on your engagement and progress.
 Our AI-driven tutoring systems and recommendation engines analyse your interactions to offer a customised learning path just for you.

-Legal Basis & Compliance: The primary legal basis for this personalised processing is your explicit consent under GDPR Article 6(1)(a) (where required).
-We adhere to the GDPR’s principles of purpose limitation and data minimisation – using your data only to accomplish the personalisation you have agreed to.
-In regions like Europe, this kind of adaptive learning analytics is only performed with appropriate transparency and user approval.
-In the United States, if our services are used in a school context, we ensure compliance with FERPA by treating Personalised learning data as part of the educational record that cannot be disclosed beyond the school/authorised provider without consent.
+In the United States, if our services are used in a school context, we ensure compliance with FERPA by treating personalised learning data as part of the educational record that cannot be disclosed beyond the school/authorised provider without consent.
 All personalisation algorithms are designed with privacy-by-design safeguards: for example, any automated decisions affecting you (e.g. adjusting your course difficulty) are never made in a way that produces legal or significant effects without human oversight.
 We explain the logic of such features to you and always allow for human review or intervention upon request, in line with GDPR provisions on automated decision-making.

-- 4.2.
-Teaching Team and Faculty Insights
+4.2 Teaching Team and Faculty Insights

-Purpose: We may provide aggregated and individual performance insights to your course instructors, teaching assistants, or academic faculty involved in your program.
-This helps them understand the class’s overall progress, identify common difficulties or frequently missed questions, and tailor their teaching strategies or offer targeted help.
 For example, an instructor might see a dashboard of which quiz questions most students struggled with, or be notified if an individual learner is falling behind on assignments so they can reach out with support.
 These insights enable better lesson planning, timely interventions, and more relevant content updates to improve the learning experience for everyone.

-Legal Basis & Compliance: For users in jurisdictions under GDPR, this processing is based on NGL’s legitimate interest in improving educational outcomes (GDPR Article 6(1)(f)), balanced against your data protection rights.
-We implement safeguards to ensure this data sharing with faculty is minimally intrusive: wherever possible, data is pseudonymised or aggregated before being shared, so instructors see trends and analytics without unnecessary personal identifiers.
-Individually identifiable data is only provided to staff when necessary (for example, to alert an instructor that you specifically might need help, if such alerting is part of the learning support process) and always under strict confidentiality.
-In South Africa, we treat student performance data as sensitive and ensure compliance with POPIA’s requirements for handling special personal information, meaning we justify this use and apply extra security and privacy safeguards.
 In the US, if applicable, FERPA allows sharing of student information internally with school officials (including teachers or contracted online providers like NGL) for legitimate educational interests under the “school official” exception, as long as the data is used only for educational purposes and not disclosed further.
 NGL acts as an extension of the educational institution in such cases, maintaining direct control and not redisclosing personal data beyond the authorised education personnel.

 Your Rights: Your personal information and learning records will never be visible to other students or any external parties without your consent.
 Insights shared with teaching staff are used solely to support your education.
-If you have concerns, you may request that your individual data be excluded from certain analytics or progress reports that are not essential to your course (for instance, you could ask that your participation data not be included in aggregated class statistics used for research or product improvement – and we will honor such requests where feasible).
+If you have concerns, you may request that your individual data be excluded from certain analytics or progress reports that are not essential to your course (for instance, you could ask that your participation data not be included in aggregated class statistics used for research or product improvement – and we will honour such requests where feasible).
 We will not deny you any service or academic benefit if you exercise this right; however, note that instructors may still receive necessary information about your coursework if it is relevant to grading or providing academic support (which is a core part of the service).

-- 4.3 Use of Data for Educational Research
+4.3 Use of Data for Educational Research

 Purpose: We are continuously striving to improve learning outcomes, refine our course design, enhance teaching methods, and measure the effectiveness of our platform.
 To these ends, we may use data generated on our platform for educational research and product development.
 Research uses might include analyses of how students learn with AI tutors, studies of which course components lead to better retention of knowledge, or academic research papers in collaboration with universities on learning science.
-Whenever possible, we use anonymised or pseudonymised data for research – meaning the data is stripped of direct personal identifiers and aggregated, so it cannot be readily linked back to any specific individual.

-Legal Basis & Compliance: Under GDPR, research aimed at improving education can be considered a purpose compatible with initial data collection and may fall under the regime of scientific or historical research (as outlined in GDPR Article 89).
-If we use your data for genuine research purposes, we implement the requisite safeguards Article 89 requires, such as technical and organizational measures to ensure respect for data minimization and to prevent re-identification.
-Where research cannot be done with fully anonymous data, we will either seek your explicit consent to include your personal data in the study or ensure another valid legal basis (for instance, a research carried out in the public interest by an academic institution might rely on Article 6(1)(e) combined with Article 89 safeguards).
+Legal Basis & Compliance: Under GDPR, research aimed at improving education can be considered a purpose compatible with initial data collection and may fall under the regime of scientific or historical research.
+If we use your data for genuine research purposes, we implement the requisite safeguards, such as technical and organizational measures to ensure respect for data minimization and to prevent re-identification.
+Where research cannot be done with fully anonymous data, we will either seek your explicit consent to include your personal data in the study or ensure another valid legal basis.
 We also subject formal research projects to ethical review or institutional oversight when appropriate (for example, if partnering with a university’s researchers, we follow academic ethics board guidelines).
 In all cases, any research findings published or shared will be in aggregate form or with identities removed.
-We also comply with other applicable privacy laws in this context: for example, South Africa’s POPIA and California’s CCPA both mandate transparency and strict purpose limitation for any secondary use of data.
-We do not use research data to make decisions about you individually unless you have explicitly consented to such use.
-This means, for instance, if our analysis reveals a certain learning pattern, we will not take action affecting your progress based on that analysis alone unless it is part of the service you signed up for.
-Research analyses remain separate from individualized services unless you opt in.

 Your Rights: Participation in research uses of data is optional.
 You will have the opportunity to opt in or out of having your data included in research that goes beyond routine product improvement.
 Even if you initially consent, you retain the right to withdraw from ongoing research at any time.
 If you do opt out or withdraw, we will cease using your identifiable data for research promptly.
 If data has already been anonymised and aggregated in a research project, we may not be able to remove that data (because it can no longer be linked to you), but any non-anonymised research records would be deleted.
-You can also request that we delete any research-related data about you that is not fully anonymised, and we will honor such requests wherever feasible (unless it’s necessary to keep the data for legal/regulatory reasons, in which case we will inform you).
+You can also request that we delete any research-related data about you that is not fully anonymised, and we will honour such requests wherever feasible (unless it’s necessary to keep the data for legal/regulatory reasons, in which case we will inform you).
 Opting out of research will not affect your access to NGL’s learning services.

-- 4.4.
-Use of Data for Marketing Communications
+4.4 Use of Data for Marketing Communications

 Purpose: If you choose to, you can allow us to use your contact information (such as your email address or phone number) to send you marketing communications.
-These communications may include newsletters about new courses or programs, Personalised course recommendations, special offers, surveys about your learning interests, or updates and news about NGL.
+These communications may include newsletters about new courses or programs, personalised course recommendations, special offers, surveys about your learning interests, or updates and news about NGL.
 We strive to send content that is relevant and valuable to you, and we will not inundate you with marketing messages.
 Typically, you will receive such communications only if you have opted in to receive them.

-Legal Basis & Compliance: We rely on your consent to send direct electronic marketing messages, in line with GDPR requirements and the EU Privacy Directive which generally requires prior opt-in for email/SMS marketing.
+Legal Basis & Compliance: We rely on your consent to send direct electronic marketing messages, in line with GDPR requirements and the EU ePrivacy Directive which generally requires prior opt-in for email/SMS marketing.
 (For example, by ticking a checkbox to subscribe to a newsletter or by not unchecking a default-off box during registration.)
-Even in jurisdictions where we might be allowed to use a different lawful basis, we choose to follow the strictest standard of consent for marketing to respect your privacy preferences.
 If you are a California resident, please note we do not “sell” your personal information as defined under CCPA.
 In any case, CCPA gives you the right to opt out of any sale or sharing of your info, and we honor that right (we actually never sell or rent user data to third parties).
-We also comply with all applicable anti-spam and marketing laws such as the U.S. CAN-SPAM Act, Canada’s CASL, the UK PECR, and other similar regulations – this means every marketing email will have a clear unsubscribe link and accurate sender information, and we will promptly honor opt-out requests.
+We also comply with all applicable anti-spam and marketing laws – this means every marketing email will have a clear unsubscribe link and accurate sender information, and we will promptly honor opt-out requests.
 Additionally, GDPR Article 21 gives you the right to object to direct marketing at any time; we make it easy for you to exercise this by allowing instant unsubscribe or profile preference changes.

 Your Rights: If you have given consent to marketing, you can withdraw that consent at any time.
 Every promotional email from us will include an “unsubscribe” link at the bottom – clicking that will stop further emails.
 You can also adjust your communication preferences in your NGL account settings or by contacting us directly.
 Once you opt out, we will cease using your contact info for marketing purposes immediately (except for communications related to service announcements or transactions, which are not promotional).
 Opting out of marketing will not affect your access to our core educational services or your enrolment in any courses.
 Even after you unsubscribe, you may still receive necessary service emails (for example, course reminders, receipts for payments, or policy updates).
 If you have any issues managing your communication preferences, you can reach out to us and we will assist.